Breaking Through Online Learning Challenges in the Growing Teaching Landscape

 3. Poor time management

-Solution: Create a clear and consistent schedule for your students so they can easily adhere to it.
-Break down your course into brief, manageable modules that can be completed in a short amount of time to keep students focused (let’s face it, it is tough to not get distracted during online lectures) and prevent them from feeling overwhelmed.
+How to cope - Create a clear and consistent schedule for your students so they can easily adhere to it.
+Break down your course into brief, manageable modules that can be completed in a short period of time to keep students focused (let’s face it, it is tough to not get distracted during online lectures) and prevent them from feeling overwhelmed.
 Establish a clear and simple calendar indicating when the student should have completed each part of the online course and put systems in place to monitor their progress and punctuality.

 Pro-tip: Platforms with built-in calendar features can be a game-changer, allowing you to schedule lessons, set deadlines, and track student progress effortlessly.